Once you have completed the preliminary steps to becoming an egg donor you will be ready to start treatment.

 The female IVF treatment cycle generally follows these stages:

-During the IVF treatment you will be required to take some medications/ hormones to stimulate the ovaries and promote the growth of follicles containing the eggs.
-You will be given detailed instructions from your specialist or fertility coordinator as when to commence and administered medications, as well as the dosage to be taken.
+During the IVF treatment you will be required to take some medications/hormones to stimulate the ovaries and promote the growth of follicles containing the eggs.
+You will be given detailed instructions from your specialist or fertility nurse as when to commence and administered medications, as well as the dosage to be taken.

 For more information about IVF and what is involved please follow this link cityfertility.com.au/ivf-treatment.